nguyen-tho/face-recognition-with-deep-face/README.md

 2. Collect data:
    System will take a video about 350 frame, user can make several poses as much as possible to create a variety dataset

-3. Capture an image to verify
+3. Capture an image to verify:
    When user need to check in, system will take a photo automatically for 5s after camera/webcam turned on
-4. Deepface
+4. Deepface:
    In this project I have just used deepface to verify the identity of a person who sign up his/her information and data has been saved in our database
    Using find method to check an image which is fiited to one or more images in database
    ```sh